rzgar/EMETNET/README.md

 Finally, in the folder "EXAMPLES", I have provided two fully commented C++ codes that you can run as follows:

 ## Example 1: MCMC Sampling of parental genotypes with genotypic distance=300
+### sampling_phenotypedist_metropolis.cpp
 This program samples from the vast genotype space a pair of genotypes with the same phenotype and a given genotypic distance.
 The inputs of the program are
 1) The universe of the reactions "./DATA/universe-gcs.net"
-2) The initial donor genotype "./DATA/recipient.dat"
+2) The initial donor genotype "./DATA/donor.dat"
 3) The initial recipient genotype "./DATA/recipient.dat"
-4) Tll the environment files "./ENVS/*.flx"
+4) All the environment files "./ENVS/*.flx"
+5) delta: is the desired genotypic distance between the sampled genotype pair.

 and the output of the program is "./donor_recipient.dat", which includes the genotype of vector of the finally sampled pair of donor-recipient genotypes with the specified genotypic distance.